Call Centre & Customer Service

 Key skills and interests

-To become a checkout operator, you would need to be:
+To become a checkout supervisor, you would need:

 Working hours and conditions